 After about 4.5km the landscape changes to Snow gum woodland and it finally feels like I’m in an alpine area!
 At the 4.8km mark there’s an intersection: the Australian Alpine Walking Track continues to the right.
 I turn left towards Mount Tennent.

 The next 1.4km is fairly flat, and is very pleasant walking through tall snow gums.
 After 6km the track reaches a large, grassy area.
 After seeing only two joggers in the last two hours, I’m surprised to see a large group of people sprawled on the grass with big packs.
 As I get closer, I see it’s a school group.
-They’re debating whether it’s cheating to leave their packs here for the final section up the Mount Tennent summit.
+They’re debating whether it’s cheating to leave their packs here for the final section up to the Mount Tennent summit.
 From this grassy plain, a fire trail covers the final 1.2km to the top.

-Finally I’m at the top of Mount Tennent (elevation 1375m asl), sharing the 360-degree views with a huge radio mast and another Outward Bound school group who are near the end of a 5-day camping trip in Namadgi National Park.
+Finally I’m at the top of Mount Tennent (elevation 1375m asl), sharing the 360-degree view with a huge radio mast and another Outward Bound school group who are near the end of a 5-day camping trip in Namadgi National Park.

 You can see a long way in every direction from the Mount Tennent summit… to the west is the Bimberi Wilderness and Namadgi National Park.
 There’s a light dusting of snow on Mt Bimberi, the highest mountain in ACT.